Ria money transfer review

 Sending $500 from the USA to India

-As of September 30, 2020, the cheapest option to send money to India is a bank-to-bank transfer with $1 in fees.
-The most expensive option is paying with a credit card for delivery as a cash pickup, which costs $20 in fees.
+On average, the cheapest option to send money to India is typically a bank-to-bank transfer, while the most expensive option is paying with a credit card for delivery as a cash pickup.

 Sending $500 from the USA to Mexico

-As of September 30, 2020, the cheapest option through Ria for sending money to Mexico is initiating your transfer online and then paying in cash at a Ria agent location.
+In general, the cheapest option through Ria money transfer for sending money to Mexico is initiating your transfer online and then paying in cash at a Ria agent location.
 You won’t pay any fees to send cash to a bank account with this method.
-The most expensive option is paying with a credit card for cash pickup, which costs $14 in fees.
+The most expensive option on average is paying with a credit card for cash pickup.

-When we checked, Ria’s margin markup for USD to MXN was 1.6%.
+Fees accurate as of September 30, 2020.
+When we checked, the Ria money transfer margin markup for USD to MXN was 1.6%.

 Sending $500 from the USA to the Philippines

 Home delivery is available for transfers to the Philippines, though it typically costs more than other transfer options.
-As of September 30, 2020, the cheapest option is sending from a bank account for either cash pickup or bank-to-bank delivery — you’ll pay $0 in fees.
-The most expensive option is paying with a credit card for home delivery, which costs $9 in fees.
+Usually the cheapest option is sending from a bank account for either cash pickup or bank-to-bank delivery.
+The most expensive option tends to be paying with a credit card for home delivery.

-When we checked, Ria’s margin markup for USD to PHP was 2.4%.
+Fees accurate as of September 30, 2020.
+When we checked, the Ria money transfer margin markup for USD to PHP was 2.4%.

 How long does a Ria money transfer take?